-By verifying your net income, the program insures that you get all the benefits you are entitled to from the Canada Child Benefit, the GST/HST credit and the Guaranteed Income Supplement.
-During that review, errors are also corrected related to your RRSP deduction limit and family tax deductions like child-care expenses, provincial tax credits and provincial tax reductions.
+By verifying your net income, the program ensures that you get all the benefits you are entitled to from the Canada Child Benefit, the GST/HST credit and the Guaranteed Income Supplement.
+During that review, errors are also corrected related to your RRSP deduction limit and family tax deductions like child-care expenses, provincial tax credits, and provincial tax reductions.

 I have lost my Notice of Assessment.
 What can I do?

 If you have lost that important tax form, you can access My Account for individuals through the CRA’s online services or call the T.I.P.S. line at 1-800-267-6999.